 What if my ex-spouse doesn’t agree to the divorce?
 More about Form D8B

-If you have received a form D8 and you want to challenge the divorce, you can do so using form D8B.
+If you have received a Form D8 divorce application and you want to dispute the divorce, you can only do so on limited grounds using form D8B.

-If your spouse/civil partner has filed for divorce and you live in England or Wales, you will receive a copy of the D8 form which shows that they have completed the divorce petition.
-Alongside this you will receive another form, D10 – Acknowledgment of Service.
+If your spouse/civil partner has filed for divorce and you live in England or Wales, you will receive a copy of the D8 form which shows that they have completed the divorce/dissolution application.

-You must complete Form D10 and return it to the divorce centre that issued it, by the date shown (usually within eight days).
-Even if you don’t agree with the divorce and you wish to challenge it, you or your solicitor must still return the form.
+You must complete Form D10 and return it to the divorce centre that issued it, within 14 days of receipt.
+Even if you don’t agree with the divorce and you wish to dispute it (only possible on very limited grounds), you or your solicitor must still return the form.

-When you’re seeking a divorce, splitting your financial arrangements can often be one of the most difficult issues.
+When you’re seeking a divorce/civil dissolution, splitting your financial arrangements can often be one of the most difficult issues.